-Qatar Petroleum (representing the Company), the Ministry of Finance and the General Tax Authority have reached an agreement through a Memorandum of Understanding (hereby referred to as the ("MOU").
+Qatar Petroleum (representing the Company), the Ministry of Finance and the General Tax Authority have reached an agreement through a Memorandum of Understanding (hereby referred to as the nave reached an agreement ulrough a Memorandum of Understanding (hereby feterred to as the ("MOU").
 The MOU gives the Company the right to a refund on its portion of tax from the joint ventures.
 As such, the Company is entitled to the pre-tax profits from the underlying joint venture, therefore, applying the principles of equity accounting under IAS 28 "Investments in Associates and Joint Ventures", the Company accounted for its underlying interest on a pre-tax basis.
 The Ministry of Finance will then pay MPHC's share of tax to the General Tax Authority ("GTA").